codingsteff/azure-devops-backup-repos/README.md

 # Azure DevOps - Backup Repositories

-Get all Azure DevOps git repositories with help of git clone or pull
+Downloads all Azure DevOps git repositories with use of git clone or pull

 ## Requirements